-Forum/organisation continued Meeting dates Key Aspects Transport cluster Sydney Metro TfNSW Planning & Program TfNSW Customer Service Planning August 2018 Sydney Metro was advised to manage loss of on-street load Review existing speed limits on roads immediately surround once Pitt Street Station opens in 2024.
-The delivery of public domain improvements in the vicinity surrounding area to minimise disruption and rework.
-Consideration must be given to the development of a rail po- closed due to track possessions.
-Fire and Rescue NSW December 2020 Sydney Metro was advised to maintain access for FRNSW f EuroTowers Body Corporate January 2021 Sydney Metro confirmed that vehicular access arrangement will not be affected by station entrance or interchange design Independent review June 2022 The IAP was reviewed by an independent reviewer and the
+Forum/organisation continued Meeting dates Key Aspects Transport cluster Sydney Metro TfNSW Planning & Program TfNSW Customer Service Planning August 2018 Sydney Metro was advised to manage loss of on-street loading along southern kerb of Bathurst Street if proposed footpath widening proceeds.
+Review existing speed limits on roads immediately surrounding Gadigal Station to ensure they safely reflect the anticipated changes in land use, demand and activation once Gadigal Station opens in 2024.
+The delivery of public domain improvements in the vicinity of Gadigal Station should be coordinated with other non-metro infrastructure projects proposed in the surrounding area to minimise disruption and rework.
+Consideration must be given to the development of a rail possession strategy for Gadigal Station to maintain customer demand when Sydney Metro City & Southwest is closed due to track possessions.
+Fire and Rescue NSW December 2020 Sydney Metro was advised to maintain access for FRNSW from Bathurst Street to its private driveway.
+EuroTowers Body Corporate January 2021 Sydney Metro confirmed that vehicular access arrangements on Bathurst Street for the private driveway (adjacent to station entry) will not be affected by station entrance or interchange design.
+Independent review June 2022 The IAP was reviewed by an independent reviewer and the comments were addressed and closed satisfactorily.